vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 ### Stop 1 - Ionna in Lafayette, Indiana

-143 miles from Rosemont at 4:48pm Eastern, we ended up at a brand new Ionna charging station in Lafayette Indiana with still 22% charge left.
+143 miles from Rosemont at 4:48pm Eastern, we ended up at a brand new Ionna charging station in Lafayette, Indiana with still 22% charge left.
 This station [opened in late June](https://www.wlfi.com/2026/06/24/wawa-lafayette-holds-grand-opening), just a week before we got there on July 1st.